Ramotion/animated-tab-bar/README.md

 # RAMAnimatedTabBarController

 RAMAnimatedTabBarController is a Swift module for adding animation to tabbar items.
 It has pre-set of animations which we prepare for you, and ability to use any custom animation you want.
-With this module you can make your tabbar alive like our [shot on dribble](https://dribbble.com/shots/1766396-Animated-Tab-Bar-Icons?list=searches&tag=ramotion&offset=...):
+With this module you can make your tabbar alive like our [shot on dribbble](https://dribbble.com/shots/1766396-Animated-Tab-Bar-Icons?list=searches&tag=ramotion&offset=...):

 ![Animation](Screenshots/tab-bar-icons-iphone-ramotion-animation-interface-design.gif)

+Screencast from our Demo

 ![Animation](Screenshots/RAMAnimatedTabBarDemo.gif)

 ## Requirements